 A detailed risk assessment of PCS's was beyond the scope of what could be accomplished with available resources and data.
 A detailed risk analysis is more meaningful when prepared by local decision makers as the bridge from assessment work to protection strategies.

 Historic Land Use and Land Use Changes

-Historic land use within the SWPA has been primarily residential and agricultural.
-Aerial photographs were examined to determine major changes in land use that have occurred since 1996.
+Historic land use within the SWPA has been primarily forest area.
+Aerial photographs were examined to determine major changes in land use that have occurred during the last 20 years.